MatteoIorio11/IRS/lab2/layer_architecture.md

 }
 ```

+### Step Analysis
-Then each time the *step* method is invoked inside the controller, we explore the stack by going from top to bottom (from the highest priority to the lowest priority) and for each of the logic we invoke the api *sense*, then if it returns true it will be called the *callback* method, in this way the robot will execute the logic of that particular task and finally we break from the loop because the logic with an highest priority has been executed and the remaining ones can not be executed.
+Each time the *step* method is invoked inside the controller, the thread will explore the stack by going from *top* to *bottom* (from the highest priority to the lowest priority) and for each *logic* we invoke the api *sense*, if it returns true it will be called the *callback* method, in this way the robot will execute the logic with the highest priority so far, and finally we break from the loop because the logic with an highest priority has been executed.
 If none of the logic is ran, the robot will invoke the random walk.

 ```lua
 function step()